EricDar12/NES_Emulator/docs/The-6502-CPU.md

 ##### One thing is for certain:

-Emulating a CPU is **extraordinarily complex**, even one considered simple by today's standards (and even in the 1980s, for that matter).
+Emulating a CPU is **extraordinarily complex**, even one considered simple by today's standards.
 Completing this component is a huge acomplishment, but it is still only the first step in a **much** larger project.

 ---